Byzantine architecture: Post-Byzantine architecture in Eastern Orthodox countries

+Gelati Monastery near Kutaisi, Georgia.
+The fresco scenes reflect a strong Byzantine influence.

 Neo-Byzantine architecture

 Neo-Byzantine architecture was followed in the wake of the 19th-century Gothic revival, resulting in such jewels as Westminster Cathedral in London, and in Bristol from about 1850 to 1880 a related style known as Bristol Byzantine was popular for industrial buildings which combined elements of the Byzantine style with Moorish architecture.
 It was developed on a wide-scale basis in Russia during the reign of Alexander II by Grigory Gagarin and his followers who designed St Volodymyr's Cathedral in Kyiv, St Nicholas Naval Cathedral in Kronstadt, Alexander Nevsky Cathedral in Sofia, Saint Mark's church in Belgrade and the New Athos Monastery in New Athos near Sukhumi.
 The largest Neo-Byzantine project of the 20th century was the Church of Saint Sava in Belgrade.